On the Rape of Ms. Marvel

 Writer Chris Claremont and the X-Men Save Ms. Marvel

 Luckily for Ms. Marvel, comic writer Chris Claremont restored the character’s shattered dignity in 1981’s Avengers Annual #10 in which Ms. Marvel is transported back to Earth after Marcus dies of accelerated old age.
 She is taken in by none other than the X-Men and, thanks to the efforts of Professor Xavier, regains full control of her mind and her memories.
 The Avengers turn up in an attempt to bring her back into their team only to have Ms. Marvel rightfully criticise them for their complete apathy towards her rape and for allowing her to be taken away by Marcus.
+Who knows what would happen to Ms. Marvel if this story would be written by the essay helper.
+It is possible we would see completely another ending.

 Ms. Marvel’s rape in The Avengers #200 not only managed to get through Marvel’s editorial department, but also through America’s self regulating Comics Code Authority originally established to monitor the material presented to children in comic books.
 The comic was unsurprisingly condemned by the fandom, and many comic critics, including Carol A. Strickland in her influential essay “The Rape of Ms. Marvel”.
 Marvel’s nonchalant approach to rape, objectification, and sexual harassment to women in comics was astounding, and one can’t help but wonder if such misogynistic views still circulate amongst members of the comic book industry today.